seblindfors/WoWAtlasExtract/README.md

 - `--info`: Path to the Lua file containing the atlas info.
 If not provided, it will be downloaded and cached.
 - `--download`: Force redownload of the AtlasInfo.lua file.
 - `--resize`: Resize the output image to the nearest power of 2.
 This may no longer be necessary.
-- `--path`: Directory where the exported art files are located (usually `/mnt/c/Program Files/World of Warcraft/BlizzardInterfaceArt` if you're running in WSL).
-Defaults to the value set in the .env file.
+- `--path`: Directory where the [exported art files](https://warcraft.wiki.gg/wiki/Viewing_Blizzard%27s_interface_code) are located.
+Defaults to the value set in the .env file (usually `/mnt/c/Program Files/World of Warcraft/_retail_/BlizzardInterfaceArt` if you're running in WSL with default installation path).
 - `--same-dir`: Export the output file to the same directory where the input file came from.

 ### Example